BryanG13/DRFS-LNS/README.md

 # DRFS-LNS: Demand-Responsive Feeder Service - Large Neighborhood Search Optimization

 A C++ implementation of a Large Neighborhood Search (LNS) metaheuristic for solving feeder bus routing optimization problems with flexible demand-responsive services.
+The code is used in this [academic paper](https://doi.org/10.1016/j.trc.2021.103102).

 ## Overview